 Camden County benefits from having a large portion of its best natural areas already under legal protection.
-More than 100,000 acres of the Great Dismal Swamp in Camden County are contained within the Dismal Swamp State Park.
-The park includes an active visitor's center, 14 miles of hiking and biking trails, and small boat access to the Dismal Swamp Canal.
-The park has plans to provide tent and RV camping in the near future, with access from Horseshoe Road.
-This access will free visitors from having to enter the park via the swinging bridge across the canal, which the U.S. Coast Guard requires to be left open for canal travel (i.e. closed for pedestrian crossings) after 6 pm.
+Over 20,000 acres of the Great Dismal Swamp are located in Camden County.
+The Dismal Swamp State Park contains 14,443 acres of this swampland.
+The park includes an active visitor center, over 20 miles of hiking and biking trails, and a small canoe/kayak launch allowing access to the canal.
+The park has plans to provide tent and RV camping in the future, with access from Horseshoe Road.
+This additional entrance will provide a land based access into the park and allow for expanded park hours.

-Logging has shorn the Dismal of most of its old bald cypress and Atlantic white cedar, but the park is heavily forested, and both cypress and cedar are growing back under the stewardship of state park staff and volunteers.
+Logging has shorn the Dismal of most of its old bald cypress and Atlantic white cedar, but the park is heavily forested, and both cypress and cedar have favorable conditions for re-growth under the stewardship of the state park staff and volunteers.
 The Dismal provides protected habitat for a wide variety of wildlife, including approximately 300 black bears.
-Biologists believe this is the largest population of black bears on the East Coast, and the chance to see one of these in the wild is something the County can use to attract visitors (and hunters), just as Dare County has done with the red wolf.
+Biologists believe this is one of the largest populations of black bears on the East Coast, and the chance to see one of these in the wild is something the County can use to attract visitors (and hunters), just as Dare County has done with the red wolf.

-By virtue of its proximity to the Virginia Beach metropolitan area, land in the vicinity of the state park is being sought after for development.
+By virtue of its proximity to the Hampton Roads metropolitan area, land in the vicinity of the state park is being sought after for development.
 A large multi-use development, Camden Plantation, is planned on the east side of U.S. 17 across from the park entrance.
 When complete, Camden Plantation will include 1,600 residential units and 160,000 square feet of retail stores.